steveschnepp/blog.pwkf.org/_posts/2023-06-28-cool-stuff-versus-useful-stuff.md

 Now, imagine we could stack an asynchronous API right on top of it.
 Its URL would have exactly the same semantic, just the __webroot__ would be `/async/rest/` instead of simply `/rest/`.
-Also its return would be completely different, yet still generic & technical.
+Also its return would be completely different.
+Not business oriented, but generic & technical.

 ```